Emergency Medical Technician (EMT)

-The curriculum follows the national standard EMT-Basic Curriculum, and meets and/or exceeds the requirements set forth by the Commonwealth of Massachusetts, Office of Emergency Medical Services a subsidiary of CAAHEP.
+The curriculum follows the national standard EMT-Basic Curriculum, and meets and/or exceeds the requirements set forth by the Commonwealth of Massachusetts, Office of Emergency Medical Services.

 EMTs play an important role in emergency care.
 Many successful healthcare professionals start out as EMTs.
 An EMT certification and practical EMT experience are required for those wishing to advance into careers as paramedics; visit bhcc.edu/paramedic for more information on the Paramedic Studies Associate Degree Program at BHCC.